Comfy-Org/ComfyUI_frontend/README.md

 ### What has been done

 - Migrate all code to TypeScript with minimal change modification to the original logic.
-- Bundle all code with vite's rollup build.
+- Bundle all code with Vite's rollup build.
 - Added a shim layer to be backward compatible with the existing extension system. <https://github.com/huchenlei/ComfyUI_frontend/pull/15>
 - Front-end dev server.
 - Zod schema for input validation on ComfyUI workflow.